aardvark72/terraform-beginner-bootcamp-2023/journal/week1.md

 [Modules Sources](https://developer.hashicorp.com/terraform/language/modules/sources)

-## Considerations when using ChatGPT to write terraform
+## Considerations when using ChatGPT to write Terraform

-LLM's such as ChatGPT may not be trained on the latest documentation or information about Terraform.
+LLMs such as ChatGPT may not be trained on the latest documentation or information about Terraform.

 It may likely produce older examples that could be deprecated.
 Often affecting providers.